Friends of Chitambo Team

 Bridget Innes

-Bridget is a retired GP based in Lothian, where she was a partner for many years, and now works in Out-of-Hours.
+Bridget is a retired GP based in Lothian, where she was a partner for many years, and later worked in Out-of-Hours.
 She has an MSc in Education and was undergraduate and postgraduate trainer.
 More recently she obtained qualifications in tropical medicine and development management.
 She has worked and volunteered in several African countries including Zambia.

 Chola Mwelwa